“Next Generation Leadership” expert, speaker, author, and advisor

 Strategic Innovation in a COVID World

-Those companies will to disrupting their industry with new business models more relevant in a COVID world will survive and thrive.
+Those companies who disrupt their industries with new business models more relevant in a COVID world will survive and thrive.
 We often hear about innovation in the context of inventing new products or services.
 One of the innovation levers of senior executives, one which can be even more powerful in transforming business success, is reinventing one’s business model.
 The implications of strategic innovation can be profound for customers, employees and communities, particularly if they demonstrate the authenticity and honesty to respond to the context of an uncertain world amidst a pandemic.
 We will explore how to do so.

 Adaptability in a COVID World